 Bob Hope’s Grave

-I was very confused as to why this mission was the final resting place of Bob Hope, but when I researched it online, it was because that is what his wife chose.
+I was perplexed as to why this mission was the final resting place of Bob Hope, but when I researched it online, it was because that is what his wife chose.
 So when you exit the chapel, you can walk into the Bob Hope Memorial Garden and see his final resting place if you so desire.

-Statue of Fray Junipero Serra
+Statue of Father Junipero Serra

-I have found that every mission has this statue and Mission San Fernando Rey De Espana does as well.
+I have found that every mission has this statue, and Mission San Fernando Rey De Espana does as well.

 El Camino Real Bell

 This area has three different types of workshops that were used during the time the missions were thriving.
-Each area still has many of the original tools, and it showcases what life would have been like.
+Each shop still has many of the original tools, and it showcases what life would have been like.

 I happened to be there during the tiny window of time that this area is open each week.
 It is a collection of many ancient and historical books which you can browse (they are covered in glass) or which you can set up a time to use for research.
 It was pretty cool to see.

 Lastly, there is a big fountain right in the middle of the courtyard, much like many of the other missions.
-The fountains are another one of the things I seek out at each mission as it always seems to be placed in a fantastic spot for photography.
+The fountains are another one of the things I seek out at each mission, as it always seems to be placed in a fantastic spot for photography.